wxie2017/wxie2017.github.io/pages/speech/GNU_and_free_software.md

 Good morning.

 I have talked about Free Software twice in our club meeting.
-Today I want to do share more on this topic.
+Today I want to share more on this topic.

 * Let's look at some examples